 Counting and matching prioritized keys in key overrides

 Overriding the Platform's automatically selected key creates a lower match rate, but adding multiple common keys in the prioritized key field can improve the match rate.
 If you choose to match on multiple keys, a match on any key counts toward the audience total (with multiple matches for a record counted only once) because it uses the OR function.
-For this reason, the total audience count will always be the same, regardless of the order in which prioritized keys are specified.
+If the datasets contain duplicates, changing the order of the keys can change the count total.